Ashwini-nandagavi/Ashwini-nandagavi/README.md

 ## 🚀 About Me
 ---

-Aspiring Data Science and AI professional with a strong background in Python programming, machine learning, data analysis, and visualization.
-My technical experience spans data preprocessing, exploratory data analysis, and model development, supported by hands-on exposure to web development technologies such as HTML, CSS, JavaScript, Django, and Flask.
-I bring a detail-oriented and analytical approach to problem-solving, along with a commitment to continuous learning and professional excellence.
-I am eager to contribute to impactful projects and add value to data-driven teams within a dynamic corporate environment.
+Aspiring Data Science and Artificial Intelligence professional with a solid foundation in Python programming, Machine Learning, Data Analysis, and Data Visualization.
+My experience includes performing exploratory data analysis (EDA), data preprocessing, statistical modeling, and developing interactive dashboards using technologies such as Pandas, NumPy, Matplotlib, Plotly, and Streamlit.

+In addition to my analytics background, I have practical experience in full-stack web development using HTML, CSS, JavaScript, PHP, Django, Flask, and MySQL, enabling me to design and implement end-to-end applications that integrate data-driven functionalities with efficient, user-centered interfaces.

+My project work spans interactive analytical dashboards, real-time web applications, and ML-based insight generation, with a focus on delivering scalable and meaningful solutions aligned with business objectives.

+I am committed to continuous learning, professional excellence, and staying updated with advancements in AI/ML, Data Engineering, and modern software development.
+I aim to contribute to dynamic, data-driven teams by applying analytical rigor, technical proficiency, and a strong problem-solving mindset.

 ## 🛠️ Technical Skillset